naharoo/mapstruct-facade-spring-boot-starter/Readme.md

     implementation 'com.naharoo.commons:mapstruct-facade-spring-boot-starter:1.0.0'
 }
 ```
-(Note: If you are also using Lombok, then it's annotation processor must be declared before MapStruct's annotation processor's declaration)
+(Note: If you are also using Lombok, then it's annotation processor must be declared before MapStruct's annotation processor's declaration in Maven builds and after MapStruct's AP - in Gradle builds)

 ### External Dependencies
 This library has only two dependencies: